 Cindy Ting is a special counsel in our Insurance & Health team and is based in the Adelaide office.

-She has worked as an insurance lawyer for nearly 20 years.
+She has worked as an insurance lawyer for over 20 years.

-Cindy specialises in personal injury and compulsory third party (CTP) claims.
-During the course of her career, she has a number of motor vehicle, property damage and workers compensation cases that have involved particularly challenging issues, including joinder of/contribution sought from third parties, loss of dependency, inevitable accident and voluntary assumption of risk.
+Cindy specialises in all types of personal injury claims and compulsory third party (CTP) claims.
+During the course of her career, she has managed a number of motor vehicle, property damage and workers compensation cases that have involved particularly challenging issues, including joinder of/contribution sought from third parties, loss of dependency, inevitable accident and voluntary assumption of risk.
+Cindy also has experience with Coronial Inquests and is very apt at identifying any medical negligence risks.

 ‘I like working on insurance matters because, as a lawyer, you are able to assist during the entire life of a claim.
 This process begins before proceedings are lodged, through the initiation of proceedings, the evidence-gathering stage, the informal negotiation process and, quite often, mediation.
 If necessary, I manage the claim through the trial process.
 Over the years, I have become very skilled at identifying the best time to resolve a claim.
 This is a very strategic decision and has been crucial in helping my clients achieve the best possible outcomes.
 There have only been a few matters that I haven’t been able to resolve via negotiation.’

 Over the years, Cindy has also dealt with a number of fraudulent claims.
 This involved not only identifying potential fraud but balancing the likelihood of proving actual fraud during a trial against the commercial consequences of not being able to resolve the claim.

 Cindy often runs seminars for clients and junior staff on CTP issues.
 She also regularly writes alerts for clients.
-In 2019 Cindy was recognised as a Recommended CTP Lawyer in Doyles Guide.
+Cindy is recognised as a Leading CTP Lawyer in the 2019 and 2020 editions of Doyles Guide.